xrdocs/ncs5500/_tutorials/introduction-to-ncs55xx-and-ncs5xx-lpts.md

 LPTS takes effect on all applications that receive packets from outside the router.
 LPTS functions without any need for customer configuration.
 However, the policer values can be customized if required.
 You should be very careful while changing this default values.

-As we saw the ISIS known default police value was 2100
+As we saw the ISIS known default police value is 2100.

 <div class="highlighter-rouge">
 <pre class="highlight">